Home > Analyses > Basic Materials > Vulcan Materials Company

 Shareholder Return Policy

-Vulcan Materials Company maintains a consistent dividend payout ratio near 24%, with dividends per share rising from $1.48 in 2021 to $1.97 in 2025.
-The annual yield hovers around 0.7%, supported by free cash flow coverage above 60%, while the company also engages in share buybacks.
+Vulcan Materials Company maintains a consistent dividend policy with a payout ratio near 24%, supporting a modest yield around 0.7%.
+Dividends per share have steadily increased from $1.48 in 2021 to $1.97 in 2025, backed by solid free cash flow coverage.
+The company also engages in share buybacks, complementing its distributions without compromising capital expenditure needs.

 Score analysis

-The following radar chart illustrates Vulcan Materials Company’s key financial scores across valuation, profitability, and leverage metrics:
+The following radar chart illustrates Vulcan Materials Company’s key financial scores across valuation, profitability, and leverage:

-VMC scores very favorably on profitability with top marks in return on equity and assets.
-Its discounted cash flow is favorable.
-However, debt-to-equity, price-to-earnings, and price-to-book scores remain very unfavorable, indicating valuation and leverage concerns.
+VMC scores very favorably in return on equity (5) and return on assets (5), indicating strong profitability.
+Its discounted cash flow score is favorable (4).
+However, debt to equity (1), price to earnings (1), and price to book (1) scores are very unfavorable, signaling valuation and leverage concerns.

 Analysis of the company’s bankruptcy risk